MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/create-procedure-statement-microsoft-access-sql.md

 # CREATE PROCEDURE Statement (Microsoft Access SQL)

 **Applies to**: Access 2013 | Office 2013

 Creates a stored procedure.

 > [!NOTE]
-> <P>The Microsoft Access database engine does not support the use of CREATE PROCEDURE, or any of the DDL statements, with non-Microsoft Jet database engine databases.</P>
+> The Microsoft Access database engine does not support the use of CREATE PROCEDURE, or any of the DDL statements, with non-Microsoft Jet database engine databases.

 ## Syntax